krasimir/react-and-css/README.md

 }
 ```

 *Notice that we should use a function that returns a `<style>` tag.
-If we create the `<style>` tag directly in the render method we'll get the CSS applied straight away to the whole page.*
+If we create the `<style>` tag directly (in the render method for example) we'll get the CSS applied straight away to the whole page.*

 ### Scoping